woheller69/gptAssist/README.md

 gptAssist is a simple WebView wrapper for ChatGPT.
 It blocks all URLs which are not essential.
 It does not support login via Apple, Microsoft or Google account.
+Please use a web browser for initial sign up.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
 alt="Get it on F-Droid"